marcodb26/TabMania/README.md

 can be reached via the _Settings_ menu, in the _Shortcuts settings_ section, by clicking on the shortcut key combination badge under a shortcut title.
-Note that if you update your shortcuts in the chrome://extensions/shortcuts page, you might need to close and reopen the _Shortcuts settings_ section of the _Settings_ page for the changes to be updated (unfortunately Chrome APIs don't offer notifications back to extensions for changes you make to chrome://extensions/shortcuts).
+Note that if you update your shortcuts in the chrome://extensions/shortcuts page, you might need to close and reopen the _Shortcuts settings_ section of the _Settings_ view for the changes to be updated (unfortunately Chrome APIs don't offer notifications back to extensions for changes you make to chrome://extensions/shortcuts).

 Most of the shortcuts defined by TabMania are designed to be used in `Global` scope.
 You can decide